 While polarizable FFs are under active developments, serious issues of polarizable FFs, such as low computation efficiency and parameterization difficulty, make them unable to replace or beat the classical additive FFs in a wide range of applications, particularly in large-scale studies of protein-ligand and nucleic acid-ligand interactions and rational drug design.
 Therefore, we still put considerable effort on the development of additive FFs.
-Moreover, many FF developers including the PI believe that there is still a great room for the improvement of the accuracy of additive FFs
+Moreover, many FF developers including the PI believe that there is still a great room for the improvement of the accuracy of additive FFs, as demonstrated in the preliminary data of Section C.3.